brunoleppe/BObject/README.md

 # About BObject
-BObject is a small and simple project based on GNOME GObject library.
+BObject is a small and simple project based on GNOME's GObject library.
-It was developed to learn about OOP implementation ic the C language, with a simple approach in mind.
+It was developed for learning purposes on OOP implementations with the C language, with a simple approach in mind.
 BObject tries to mimic, in a much naive and simpler way, what GObject does behind the curtain.

 The BObject library consists of a Type System that defines types at runtime and a base object called BObject.